dilipkumar970/Remote-Control-Car/README.md

    10 Optional Additions: Sensors (like ultrasonic or infrared sensors) for obstacle detection, a camera for live            streaming, or an additional module for specific functionalities.

 #Make sure to check the compatibility of the components and carefully integrate them following appropriate wiring diagrams and programming the microcontroller to receive and interpret commands sent via Bluetooth.

+Take the cables that are connected to the motors and install them to the DC motor controller TXD - transfer data, RXD - receive data.
+Female - male jumper wires may be needed.